New Side Menu!

 You will be affected by the tax if you receive housing benefit and are of working age (over 16 but under 61).

 Who will Bedroom Tax NOT affect?

-The tax will not affect you if you receive a state pension or rent a shared ownership property.
-You can check your state pension age here.
+Bedroom Tax will not affect you if you receive a state pension or rent a shared ownership property.

 You may not be affected if you have a severely disabled child who requires their own room.
 In some circumstances a severely disabled child is to be allowed their own bed room - usually if they would seriously disrupt the sleep of another child in the property at night if they were to share a room.